miney-py/miney/docs/index.rst

 * Play and fiddle around while learning python
 * Visualize data in unusual ways
 * Automate things with bots
-* Connect minetest to external services like twitter, ebay or whatsoever
+* Connect minetest to external services like discord, twitch or whatsoever
 * Do whatever you want!

+**Join the Miney community on Discord: https://discord.gg/8KRUsW92 **

 .. important::